isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-travel/index.md

 You will enjoy walking on these fantastic shoes as they are designed with state-of-the-art technology to protect you from any feet or muscle discomfort.
 Outstanding Upper - The upper of the shoe features an engineered mesh that allows great breathability thus, increasing comfort and flexibility for the user.
 The back of the shoe is built using the 3D FitPrint material for additional comfort.
 Further, the shoes have smaller toe caps and thinner lace eyes which make them much lighter hence ideal for walking or prolonged standing hours.
-Roomy Toebox -�The Ghost has a wide toe box providing enough room for your toes to move freely.
+Roomy Toebox -The Ghost has a wide toe box providing enough room for your toes to move freely.
 If you have wide feet, then Ghost 10 will be a perfect match for you.
-Excellent Sole -�The sole of Ghost 10 is designed with two layers to give the heel a much softer landing when striking the ground.�Further, the heel under is well-cushioned to allow a smooth walk.
+Excellent Sole -The sole of Ghost 10 is designed with two layers to give the heel a much softer landing when striking the ground.Further, the heel under is well-cushioned to allow a smooth walk.
 The midsole contains DNA cushioning to give you a smoother walk.
 The outsole has additional pods at the bottom which feature flex grooves that improve traction and flexibility of the shoe.
 The sole also features a Crash pad with a segmented forefoot for added versatility.
 Pros:
 - The midsole has excellent shock-absorbing capacity